 - Choose the feature layer you want to apply masking to in the Contents pane.

-- Under Feature Layer, on the Appearance tab, in the Drawing group, click the Masking drop-down menu and click Advanced Masking.
+- On the Feature Layer tab, in the Drawing group, click the Masking drop-down menu and click Advanced Masking.

 - On the Advanced Masking dialog box, in the Mask sources check box list, check one or more mask sources.